joshiggins/joshiggins.github.io/about.md

 I am currently an HPC Systems Engineer at Red Bull Technology.

-Previously I was a Part Time Lecturer and PhD candidate in the [High Performance Computing Research Group](http://hpc.hud.ac.uk/) at the University of Huddersfield.
+Previously I completed my PhD and was a part time Lecturer in the [High Performance Computing Research Group](http://hpc.hud.ac.uk/) at the University of Huddersfield.

 My main interests are in programming, supercomputing and music technology, sometimes a combination of all three.